 Cooking is my first passion, passed on from my mom who was a great cook.
 Dad also cooked, once in a while but he was more an enthusiastic eater.
 We were a family of 5 people with my 2 siblings.
 Mom though she worked, went out of the way to keep us all satisfied when it came to food.

-Like all Indian moms, she never let us ‘strain’ ourselves by cooking till we finished studies.
-She came from a small rural background and though she knew only the routine South Indian fare, she learnt quite a lot from colleagues and friends.
+Like all Indian moms, she never let us ‘strain’ ourselves by cooking until we finished studies.
+She came from a small rural background and though she knew only the routine South Indian fare, she learned quite a lot from colleagues and friends.
 She is my greatest inspiration when it comes to cooking and caring for the family.

 As I was born in a Malayalee family in the South Indian state of Tamilnadu, our routine cooking revolved around both Malayalee and Tamil traditions.
 Rice is the staple here and most of the stuff is pretty healthy.
 A lot of country vegetables, varieties of greens, medicinal herbs are used in cooking.

 In fact, we have a lot of grandma’s medications passed on through the generations in every family for common ailments.
 Our everyday cooking does not use dry yeast, baking soda, or baking powder, though for fermentation we do rely on wild yeast.
 Even today in the countrysides our traditional cooking is held intact.